berdario/infoq-downloader/README.md

 ## Installation
 On Windows, just download [this file](dist/infoq_downloader.exe?raw=true)

-On Linux, run the following
+On Linux, ensure you have the development headers neeeded by lxml (`sudo apt-get install libxml2-dev libxslt1-dev` on Ubuntu) and run the following:

 ```sh
 git clone https://github.com/mtayseer/infoq-downloader.git